2general/django-mediagenerator/README.rst

 * Added Dust.js_ support (requires `a version with dustc`_)
 * Added Hogan.js_ support
 * Added UglifyJS_ as a JavaScript compressor option
+* Added yUglify_ (a Yahoo wrapper around UglifyJS and cssmin) as a JavaScript and CSS compressor option
 * Improved the performance of development mode with caching
 * Always delimit JavaScript files with semicolons in bundles before running compression.
 This fixes e.g. bundling underscore.js 1.4 after